 Site, Soil and Preparation

-Broad beans prefer a fertile, well drained soil that has had a preparation of plenty of garden compost or manure.
-Autumn sown varieties are best in a sheltered position, whilst spring sown varieties can be in an open position.
+Beetroot prefer a fertile, well drained soil that has had a good preparation of garden compost or manure.
+Also rake in a general purpose fertiliser before sowing.

-Autumn variety sowings from October to November and spring varieties from February to April.
-Sow at a depth of 50mm (2in), 250mm (10in) apart with rows 300mm (1ft) apart.
-Late autumn and early spring sowings may need protecting with horticultural fleece.
+Sow direct in growing location.
+Make successional sowings from mid-March to the end of July.
+Sow thinly at a depth of 25mm (1in) with rows 300mm (1ft) apart.
+Early spring sowings may need protecting with horticultural fleece.

 When seedlings have their first pair of proper leaves and are 25mm (1in) tall thin them out to 1 seedling every 100mm (4in).

 Keep well watered escpecially in dry periods, when they have a tendency to bolt.

 Can be harvested when they are the size of a golf ball as baby beets, or left until they are tennis ball size.